gtiosclub/bootcamp-module-3/README.md

 Once you've cloned the repo, open the CarsApp project using Xcode if you haven't already.

+## Intro

+In this module, you'll be building the logic for a fun Car Catalog App!
+This app presents the user with a list of available cars, and relevant information about each one.
+The UI has already been created for you, so please don't change any of it.

 ## TODO

 Within CarsApp, go to the TODO folder and complete parts 1-3 based on the provided instructions.
 Complete the parts in the correct order, as the instructions are worded with that in mind.